L-Jovi/FamilyFinancePro/README.md

 # FamilyFinancePro

-userful practice when basicly apply winform.
+Userful practice when basicly apply winform.

-## Get start
+## Getting start

-this project that binding sql server and I dont published as exec full program, so if you'd like to inspect what happend in this source that I recommand you use visual studio load *.sln to open.
+This project that binding sql server and I dont published as exec full program, so if you'd like to inspect what happend in this source that I recommand you use visual studio load *.sln to open.

 ## Unfinished